 Organizations can stay clear of these procurement pitfalls by moving their contract management process to the cloud.
 When contracts are created, stored, and maintained in a centralized data repository, organizations can leverage their spend optimally, reduce costs, and mitigate risk.

 Store all documents (riders, amendments, etc.) in a cloud database that is accessible from anywhere

 A highly scalable and customizable interface that could be tailored to fit around business requirements

 Trigger automated alerts to highlight contract milestones, renewals, and chances for renegotiation

 Track delivery time, product quality, pricing fluctuations, and adherence to purchasing terms/policies

 The Pandemic Crisis Management Handbook for Procurement Managers

 Some of these procurement best practices may seem simple and familiar, while others are fairly new.
 However, by implementing them properly, organizations can unlock procurement excellence.

-A procurement management tool is the first step towards building a sustainable procurement strategy.
-A DIY workflow automation tool like KiSSFLOW can be used to create your own streamlined procurement processes.
+A cloud-based digital procurement tool is the first step towards building a sustainable procurement strategy.
+A comprehensive procure-to-pay tool like Kissflow can take care of procurement processes, making them streamlined and efficient.